abilian/lab.abilian.com/docs/Tech/Python/Useful Libraries/00 Useful librairies.md

 ## Distributed systems

-https://pypi.org/project/janus/ "Mixed sync-async queue, supposed to be used for communicating between classic synchronous (threaded) code and asynchronous (in terms of [asyncio](https://docs.python.org/3/library/asyncio.html)) one."
+- https://pypi.org/project/janus/ "Mixed sync-async queue, supposed to be used for communicating between classic synchronous (threaded) code and asynchronous (in terms of [asyncio](https://docs.python.org/3/library/asyncio.html)) one."

+## Parallelism

+- [aiochan](https://github.com/zh217/aiochan/): CSP-style concurrency for Python
 ## Parsing

-https://pypi.org/project/lark/ "Lark is a modern general-purpose parsing library for Python."
+- https://pypi.org/project/lark/ "Lark is a modern general-purpose parsing library for Python."
 (LALR(1), Earley parsing)

-https://github.com/dabeaz/sly "Lex + YACC in Python" (When you already have a YACC grammar for a language).
+- https://github.com/dabeaz/sly "Lex + YACC in Python" (When you already have a YACC grammar for a language).

 ## Dev tooling